Buratowski/NGS/README.md

 ## Collection of scripts used by the Buratowski lab for manipulation and analysis of NGS data

-###fastq_trimmer.py - executable script to remove n bases from 5' of reads in fastq file
+####fastq_trimmer.py - executable script to remove n bases from 5' of reads in fastq file

-###BDGtoWIG.pyt - excecutable script to convert BDG file to dense WIG file
+####BDGtoWIG.py - excecutable script to convert BDG file to dense WIG file